 - Cross-country skiing

-- Playing sports that involve running, such as basketball and soccer
+- Playing team sports that involve running, such as basketball and soccer

 Getting StartedBefore starting an exercise program, check with your doctor about any possible medical problems.
 This is especially important if you have a chronic condition.
 If you are new to exercise, consider making an appointment with a certified athletic trainer to help you develop a safe, effective, and enjoyable exercise program.
 You can find a trainer at a local gym or through a referral from your doctor or a friend.